 Did you know that 70 to 96% of your website visitors will never return once they leave after visiting your site for the first time?
 So how do you make the most of that short amount of time with you?
-The answer is to keep them engaged with what they find on your website.
-Here are a few of our favorite tips to keep your visitors on your site longer.
+The answer is to keep them engaged with what they find.
+Here are a few of our favorite tips to keep visitors on your site longer.

 Keep It Simple

-When someone visits your site for the first time, they should still be able to intuitively navigate around it without feeling lost or unsure of what to click to find what they are looking for.
-Each page of your website should have one, singular purpose – no more, no less.
+When someone visits your site for the first time, they should be able to intuitively navigate it without feeling lost or unsure of what to click to find what they are looking for.
+Each page of your website should have a singular purpose – no more, no less.

-Essentially, no one should have to guess or feel like they’re being subjected to a deductive reasoning test to navigate around your site.
-There are certain design format principles that all sites adhere to, make sure your site follows suit.
+Essentially, no one should have to guess or feel like they’re being subjected to a deductive reasoning test to navigate your site.
+All sites adhere to certain design format principles, so make sure your site follows suit.

-Doing this will kill a lot of birds with a single stone.
-First off, it saves your site from abysmal bounce rate numbers.
-Secondly, keeping pages simple contributes to faster load times.
-Overall, minimalism is ‘in’ when it comes to web design.
-All of these tweaks will keep people on your site longer.
+Doing this checks several boxes.
+First, it reduces your site’s bounce rate.
+And second, keeping pages simple contributes to faster load times.
+Overall, minimalism is ‘in’ when it comes to web design and keeping people on your site longer.

-As they say, a picture is worth a thousand words.
-It also gives a nice mental break between chunks of text on your site.
+As they say, a picture is worth a thousand words, and images also provide a nice mental break between chunks of text on your site.
 But, even the greatest hero image in the world isn’t going to keep visitors from leaving a cluttered, overly busy page.
-Instead, focus on making your pages just as visually appealing as informative.
-There are a lot of different schools of thought when it comes to the “correct” visual design, but to paint things with a broad brush: choose a base color, a couple of accent colors, and call it a day.
+Instead, focus on making your pages just as visually appealing as they are informative.
+There are a lot of different schools of thought when it comes to the “correct” visual design, but to paint things with a broad brush: choose a base color and a couple of accent colors and call it a day.

 Keep With the Times